Pyongyang: Transportation

-Pyongyang is also the main transport hub of the country: it has a network of roads, railways and air routes which link it to both foreign and domestic destinations.
+Pyongyang is the main transport hub of the country: it has a network of roads, railways and air routes which link it to both foreign and domestic destinations.
 It is the starting point of inter-regional highways reaching Nampo, Wonsan and Kaesong.
 Pyongyang railway station serves the main railway lines, including the Pyongui Line and the Pyongbu Line.
 Regular international rail services to Beijing, the Chinese border city of Dandong and Moscow are also available.

 A rail journey to Beijing takes about 25 hours and 25 minutes (K27 from Beijing/K28 from Pyongyang, on Mondays, Wednesdays, Thursdays and Saturdays); a journey to Dandong takes about 6 hours (daily); a journey to Moscow takes six days.
 The city also connects to the Eurasian Land Bridge via the Trans-Siberian Railway.
 A high-speed rail link to Wonsan is planned.

 The Metro, tram and trolleybus systems are used mainly by commuters as a primary means of urban transportation.
 Cycle lanes were introduced on main thoroughfares in July 2015.
 There are relatively few cars in the city.
 Cars are a symbol of status in the country due to their scarcity as a result of restrictions on import because of international sanctions and domestic regulations.
 Some roads are also reported to be in poor condition.
 However, by 2018, Pyongyang had begun to experience traffic jams.